 The notional amount of the interest rate swaps does not represent amounts exchanged by the parties.
 The amount exchanged is determined by reference to the notional amount and the other terms of the individual interest rate swap agreements.
-At June 30, 2024, the Company held derivatives not designated as hedging instruments, comprised of back-to-back interest rate swaps, with a total notional amount of \$406.8 million, consisting of \$203.4 million of interest rate swaps with commercial borrowers and \$203.4 million of offsetting interest rate swaps with third-party counterparties on substantially the same terms.
-At June 30, 2023, the Company held derivatives not designated as hedging instruments, comprised of back-to-back interest rate swaps, with a total notional amount of \$406.8 million, consisting of \$203.4 million, consisting of \$203.4 million of offsetting interest rate swaps with third-party counterparties on substantially the same terms.
+At December 31, 2024, the Company held derivatives not designated as hedging instruments, comprised of back-to-back interest rate swaps, with a total notional amount of \$376.6 million, consisting of \$188.3 million of interest rate swaps with commercial borrowers and \$188.3 million of offsetting interest rate swaps with third-party counterparties on substantially the same terms.
+At June 30, 2024, the Company held derivatives not designated as hedging instruments, comprised of back-to-back interest rate swaps, with a total notional amount of \$406.8 million, consisting of \$203.4 million of interest rate swaps with commercial borrowers and \$203.4 million of offsetting interest and \$203.4 million of interest rate swaps with commercial borrowers and \$203.4 million of offsetting interest and \$203.4 million of offsetting interest and \$203.4 million of interest rate swaps with commercial borrowers and \$203.4 million of offsetting interest and \$203.4 million of interest rate swaps with commercial borrowers and \$203.4 million of offsetting interest rate swaps with commercial borrowers and \$203.4 million of offsetting interest rate swaps with commercial borrowers and \$203.4 million of offsetting interest rate swaps with commercial borrowers and \$203.4 million of offsetting interest rate swaps with commercial borrowers and \$203.4 million of offsetting interest rate swaps are terms.

 At June 30, 2023, the Company held derivatives not designated as hedging instruments, comprised of back-to-back interest rate swaps, with a total notional amount of \$455.8 million, consisting of \$227.9 million of interest rate swaps with commercial borrowers and \$227.9 million of offsetting interest rate swaps with third-party counterparties on substantially the same terms.